mr4tt/zotbot/README.md

 - [Mr. Dude](https://en.wikipedia.org/w/index.php?title=Mr._Dude&oldid=1147651184) - Mr. Dude is Portland, Oregon's mascot in Japan.

 - [Punji stick](https://en.wikipedia.org/w/index.php?title=Punji_stick&oldid=1261838544) - The punji stick or punji stake is a type of booby trapped stake.
 It is a simple spike, made out of wood or bamboo, which is sharpened, heated, and usually set in a hole.
 Punji sticks are usually deployed in substantial numbers.
 The Oxford English Dictionary (third edition, 2007) lists less frequent, earlier spellings for "punji stake (or stick)": pa...

+- [Củ Chi tunnels](https://en.wikipedia.org/w/index.php?title=C%E1%BB%A7_Chi_tunnels&oldid=1251757154) - The tunnels of Củ Chi (Vietnamese: Địa đạo Củ Chi) are an immense network of connecting tunnels located in the Củ Chi District of Ho Chi Minh City (Saigon), Vietnam, and are part of a much larger network of tunnels that underlie much of the country.
+The Củ Chi tunnels were the location of several military campaigns during the Vietnam War, and were t...

 - [Evo Moment 37](https://en.wikipedia.org/w/index.php?title=Evo_Moment_37&oldid=1252642998) - "Evo Moment #37", or the "Daigo Parry", is a portion of a Street Fighter III: 3rd Strike semifinal match held at Evolution Championship Series 2004 (Evo 2004) between Daigo Umehara and Justin Wong.
 During this match, Umehara made an unexpected comeback by countering 15 consecutive hits of Wong's "Super Art" move with only one remaining unit of healt...